9843177098/New-Journey/README.md

 # New-Journey
-This is my first Git Repository- Niraj Niraula
+This is my first Git Repository- Niraj Niraula Developer